Pete Kwiatkowski: Boise State

 Following a highly successful stretch in Bozeman, Kwiatkowski returned to Boise State in 2006 to coach the defensive line under recently promoted head coach Chris Petersen.
 In 2010, he was promoted to defensive coordinator and his unit finished second nationally in total defense; he stayed at BSU through 2013.

 Washington

 After the 2013 season, Kwiatkowski followed Petersen to Washington in Seattle.
 In his debut season as defensive coordinator for the Huskies in 2014, he coached three to All-American status, including the first unanimous All-American at Washington in 20 years: defensive end Hau'oli Kikaha.
 Four of Kwiatkowski's players were selected in the first two rounds of the 2015 NFL draft, including three in the first round.

 Texas

 In January 2021, Kwiatkowski accepted an offer from new Longhorns head coach Steve Sarkisian to become the defensive coordinator for the Texas Longhorns.
 Kwiatkowski cited the 1978 Cotton Bowl Classic as a reason for being interested in the position, stating that he'd been interested in the Longhorns ever since he'd watched that game.
+Texas fired Kwiatkowski following the 2025 season.
+Former Texas defensive coordinator Will Muschamp replaced him.

+Arizona Cardinals

+On February 20, 2026, Kwiatkowksi was hired by the Arizona Cardinals as their defensive line coach under head coach Mike LaFleur.

+Personal life

+Kwiatkowski and his wife Lara have three daughters.